Logistics : The direct impact of Brexit on businesses

 Strategic position:

-- A strategic position at the heart of five greatly influential cities: Brussels, Paris, Amsterdam, Köln and Luxembourg within half a day’s truck drive.
+• A strategic position at the heart of six greatly influential cities: London, Brussels, Paris, Amsterdam, Köln and Luxembourg within half a day’s truck drive.

 Hauts-de-France: a land of supply chain infrastructures expertise